 2016 Air Central Texas Awards

-The Capital Area Council of Governments (CAPCOG) hosted the first ever Air Central Texas Awards on Nov.
-4, 2016 at the Embassy Suites San Marcos Hotel & Conference Center.
-The Air Central Texas Awards celebrate the organizations and individuals who have made significant contributions to regional air quality in Central Texas and to promote future action on the part of the community to support the goals of the region’s ongoing air quality planning efforts.
+The Capital Area Council of Governments (CAPCOG) is excited to announce the 2017 Air Central Texas Awards.
+The Air Central Texas Awards celebrate the organizations and individuals who have made significant contributions regional air quality in Central Texas and to promote future action on the part of the community to support the goals of the region’s ongoing air quality planning efforts.

 2016 Air Central Texas Recipients